-A report of I (incomplete) at the end of any course represents failure to complete some requirement of the course.
-A report of I requires the subsequent completion of all requirements in the course involved by the mid-term point of the immediately succeeding semester regardless of enrollment status.
-Students have the responsibility to arrange with their instructor for completion of course requirements in accordance with this regulation.
-An Incomplete in a graduate course must be removed within one calendar year.
+A report of I (incomplete) indicates that a student was doing satisfactory work at the end of the term but, for non-academic reasons, was unable to complete all requirements for the course.
+A report of I requires the subsequent completion of all course requirements within a time limit specified by the instructor, not to exceed one calendar year from the end of the term in which a grade of incomplete is assigned, regardless of the student's enrollment status during the period specified for completion.
+Students are responsible for making arrangements with their instructor for completion of course requirements within the time specified, in accordance with this regulation.
+If an I is not changed to a letter grade within one calendar year, it will be changed to the grade F.

 NR is assigned when an instructor fails to submit final grades by the established deadline or when the course ending date is after the schedule end of the semester.
 The Incomplete or NR grade will remain on the student's permanent record and transcript.
 An Incomplete will be changed to an F or WF if not removed by the required period of time indicated above.